leontoeides/indicium/README.md

 # Crate Status

 This crate is passively maintained.
-This crate does what it's expected to do and does it quite well, in my opinion.
+This crate does what it's expected to do and does it pretty well, in my opinion.
 Frequent updates are not expected.